Month 4, Week 1

 - Too many tears.
 All babies cry, but if your baby’s eyes seem weepy or crusty, it could indicate blocked tear ducts or an eye infection.
 A warm compress may help with the symptoms.
 If there is fever or you have concerns, contact your doctor immediately.

 - Using a night light.
 Is this a good idea for your baby?
 Definitely!
-Having a night light or other dim lamp in his room can help with your baby’s visual development.
+Having a night light or other dim lamp in their room can help with your baby’s visual development.

 - Your preemie’s eyes.
-Premature babies are at greater risk for vision problems than full-term infants, so keep a closer watch on your baby’s vision development if he was premature.
+Premature babies are at greater risk for vision problems than full-term infants, so keep a closer watch on your baby’s vision development if they were premature.